wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/Files/guides/files-intro.md

   * Downloading files from the Media Manager.

-Learn more [about the Media Manager](https://support.wix.com/en/article/wix-media-about-the-media-manager) and how you can access it.
+Learn more [about the Media Manager](https://support.wix.com/en/article/wix-media-about-the-media-manager) and how to access it.

 > **Note:**